History of The Robert Wood Johnson Hospital in Somerville

 The hospital opened in this house in 1901

 Unfortunately, today at the hospital there are practically no references to its proud history.
-This author, along with many others, would like to see the hospital decorate its reception area with historical photos and perhaps display a coffee-table type of book to commemorative the hospital’s history.
+This author, along with many others, would like to see the hospital decorate its reception area with historical photos and perhaps display a coffee-table type of book to commemorate the hospital’s history.

 The hospital’s website is lacking in history too.
-But that could easily change as they are welcome to put a link on their home page to the fine three part history that this author has created.
+But that could easily change as they are welcome to put a link on their homepage to the fine three part history that this author has created.

 Online Extras